Pure-Form/Pure-Form/docs/legal-source/terms-of-service.md

 ## Acknowledgment

-By using Pure Life, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
+By using Pure Form, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.